 3 – Feeding your Bubba Kush plants

-This is more of a consideration when you grow indoors using a hydroponic system.
+Nutrients are more of a consideration when you grow indoors using a hydroponic system.
 If you grow outdoors, you can avail of the ‘super soil’ mixtures we discuss in #4.
-Once you use such soils, there is little need to add nutrients; all you need to do is check for signs of nutrient burn or a deficiency now and then, and also ensure the plants are watered properly.

-With hydroponics systems, you can also purchase a pre-mixed powder or liquid solution.
-However, you have to take more care when adding the nutrients and pay close attention to the pH and Electrical Conductivity (EC) readings.
-We discuss pH a little later, so let’s briefly talk about EC.
+With hydroponics systems, you can also purchase a premixed powder or liquid solution.
+However, you will need to take more care when adding nutrients.
+It is advisable to pay close attention to the pH and Electrical Conductivity (EC) readings.
+We will discuss pH a little later, so let’s briefly talk about EC.

-The EC reading tells you how strong your solution is, along with the amount of nutrients in the water.
+The EC reading tells you how strong your solution is, along with the number of nutrients in the water.
 Ideally, you need the EC reading to be between 0.8 and 2.0.
-You also must decide whether you want to use the 500 or 700 scale when determining the parts per million (ppm) reading of your solution.
+You can use the 500 or 700 scale when determining the parts per million (ppm) reading of your solution.

 4 – Creating a super soil for your Bubba Kush